The Man Christ Jesus Part 2

 38 how God anointed Jesus of Nazareth with the Holy Spirit and with power, who went about doing good and healing all who were oppressed by the devil, for God was with Him.
 Acts 10:38 (NKJV)

-Strange as it may sound Jesus need God working in Him to do the works He did!
+Strange as it may sound Jesus needed God working in Him to do the works He did!
 See the verses below.
 Jesus was unable to move on His own and perform healings and miracles if that was not what His Father was doing.

 5 Now He could do no mighty work there, except that He laid His hands on a few sick people and healed them.
 Mark 6:5 (NKJV) 19 Then Jesus answered and said to them, “Most assuredly, I say to you, the Son can do nothing of Himself, but what He sees the Father do; for whatever He does, the Son also does in like manner.”
 John 5:19 (NKJV)